Zak-Hussain/againstJustaism/README.md

 ## A rebuttal of two common deflationary stances against LLM cognition

-This repository accompanies the paper: 'A rebuttal of two common deflationary stances against LLM cognition'.
+This repository accompanies the paper:

+Hussain, Z., Mata, R., & Wulff, D. U. (in press).
+A rebuttal of two common deflationary stances against LLM cognition. *Findings of the Association for Computational Linguistics: ACL 2025*, XX, XX.

 It collects references to "Justaism" (pronounced "just-a-ism"), a term [coined](https://scottaaronson.blog/?p=7784) by Scott Aaronson to (pejoratively) refer to unsubstantiated deflationary claims made by skeptics that LLMs are "just...": "next-token predictors", "function approximators", or "stochastic parrots", and thus lack some essential cognitive capacities that humans possess.